Bluecode77732/digital-bank/README.md

 Oct 5th 2024 22:11
 <!-- TODO : (By ChatGPT 4o - Creating Digital Bank Transactions)Next Steps: -->
 - 'User Module Setup': The Account entity references a User, so make sure you have a basic *user.entity.ts* and *user.service.ts* ready.
-If you need help with that, let me know.

 - Database Setup: Ensure PostgreSQL is running and update your app.module.ts to use your PostgreSQL credentials.